odys-z/x-visual/docs/_sources/design-memo/extensions/effects.txt

 THREE.ShaderMaterial will makes *ShaderPass* failed to check the the instance.

 There are similar issue like `this question <https://stackoverflow.com/questions/47481703/three-effectcomposer-is-not-a-constructor/49211046>`_.

-*It's worth to have a note after days of debugging :(*

 The code snippet causing the issue in lib/sys/ext/finalComposer.js/FinalComposer: